Tip O'Neill: Personal life

 O'Neill resided on 26 Russell Street in North Cambridge.
 He had lived as a child around the corner on Orchard St. He had a vacation home on Woodland Rd. near Bank Street Beach in Harwich Port, Massachusetts.
 His wife was Mildred "Millie" Anne Miller (1914–2003).
 They had five children.
 His oldest son and namesake, Thomas P. O'Neill III, a former lieutenant governor of Massachusetts, works in public relations in Boston.
 Another son, Christopher, is a Washington lawyer.
 His third son, Michael, is deceased.
 Daughter Susan has a business in Washington, D.C., and the other daughter, Rosemary (died July 20, 2022) was a political officer for the State Department.

 In 1980, O'Neill was awarded the Laetare Medal by the University of Notre Dame, considered the most prestigious award for American Catholics.

-He is the grandfather of actor Thomas Philip O'Neill IV.

 Death and legacy

 O'Neill's cenotaph at the Congressional Cemetery, Washington, D.C.

 O'Neill died from cardiac arrest at Brigham and Women's Hospital in Boston on January 5, 1994, at the age of 81.
 President Bill Clinton paid tribute to him, saying, "Tip O'Neill was the nation's most prominent, powerful and loyal champion of working people...
 He loved politics and government because he saw that politics and government could make a difference in people's lives.
 And he loved people most of all."
 Millie died in 2003 and is buried near her husband, at Mount Pleasant Cemetery in Harwich Port, Massachusetts.

 The Thomas P. O'Neill Jr. Tunnel, built through downtown Boston as part of the Big Dig to carry Interstate 93 under Boston, was named after him.
 Other structures named after him include a House Office Building, the O'Neill Branch of the Cambridge Public Library (including an outdoor mural), the Thomas P. O'Neill Jr. Federal Building in Boston, a federal office building in Washington, D.C., a golf course in Cambridge (since renamed), and the main library (and the plaza in front of it) at his alma mater, Boston College.

 On June 22, 2008, the play According to Tip debuted in Watertown, Massachusetts, produced by the New Repertory Theatre.
 The one-man biographical play, written by longtime Boston sportswriter Dick Flavin, features O'Neill telling stories of his life, from his childhood to after his retirement in politics.
 Tony Award winner Ken Howard played the title role in the premiere production.

 In December 2012, the John F. Kennedy Presidential Library and Museum hosted a forum to celebrate the centennial of O'Neill's birth.
 O'Neill himself contributed several oral history interviews to its archives chronicling his work for the Democratic party and friendship with President Kennedy.